superbderrick/UnityiOSLocalization/README.md

 # RxJavaSample
-Sample project for Rx learning
+Sample project to study RxJava and RXAndroid